 "Knowing the size of the star is very important for actually knowing what the size of the planet is," Huber said.

 Stellar vibrations also help scientists determine how old a star is, which will affect the environment of its planets.
 A young star is more likely to have violent outbursts, and its planets may still be shuffling around in their orbits.
 An older star has less frequent flare-ups, and its planets may be more stable.

 "Getting precise estimates of ages is incredibly difficult, but this is something that asteroseismology is really well suited to," Chaplin said.
 "The ticking heartbeat of the star allows us to get precise measurements."

 The more stars astronomers can examine through seismology, the better they can map where the young and old stars are, and understand which regions of the Milky Way formed first.
 This is the science of galactic archaeology.
 By following the trails of vibrations in stars, like an interstellar Indiana Jones would, astronomers can reconstruct how our Milky Way formed.

 "Much like digging through the archaeological site of an old city, you can look at what happened in each of those 'rooms' in our galaxy," said Steve Howell, head of the space and astrobiology division at NASA's Ames Research Center in California’s Silicon Valley.

 TESS will record the vibrations of up to one million red giants.
 As it will do a survey of stars across the entire sky, it will in effect be listening in "surround sound."
-The European Space Agency’s Gaia mission, which recently released positions and distance indicators for more than one billion stars, offers a powerful addition to Kepler and TESS in charting the history of the galaxy.
+The European Space Agency’s Gaia mission, which recently released positions and distance indicators for more than one billion stars, offers a powerful addition in charting the history of the galaxy.
 By calculating the ages of stars and determining how long they have been in the red giant phase, and knowing their distances, scientists will get a fuller picture of how the stars of the galaxy came together and how it is evolving.